-The secret to a great cauliflower pizza crust?
+The secret to a great paleo and keto cauliflower pizza crust?
 Bake until the crust becomes very browned and crisp, with very dark edges.
 That’s how you’ll get the best flavor and texture.

 Cauliflower pizza crust sounds quite suspicious, I know.
 I was a big skeptic – until I made it.

-It’s no secret that cauliflower is the darling of the low carb/keto world.
+It’s no secret that cauliflower is the darling of the keto and paleo worlds.
 It is healthy, tasty, and extremely versatile.

 A few examples: cauliflower rice is a wonderful alternative to white rice.
 Cauliflower makes a delicious mock potato salad.
 And mashed cauliflower is truly phenomenal – I don’t miss mashed potatoes ever since I started making mashed cauliflower.

 While making pizza crust out of cauliflower my sound like a stretch, it actually works.
-The shredded cauliflower combines with the eggs and the seasonings to bake into a truly tasty, crispy crust that gives you the pizza experience without the gluten and carbs.
+The shredded cauliflower combines with the eggs and seasonings to bake into a very tasty, crispy keto pizza crust that gives you the pizza experience without the gluten and carbs.

-My best tip for making good cauliflower pizza crust is to pat the crust very thin, and bake it until it’s very browned and crispy, with very dark edges.
+My best tip for making good keto cauliflower pizza crust is to pat the crust very thin.
+Then bake until it’s very browned and crispy, with very dark edges.
 That’s how you’ll get the best flavor and texture.

 - Olive oil spray